dzuk-mutant/blockchain/readme.md

 Sexualised depictions of minors.

-While 'Lolicon' actually refers to a particular subset of illustrated child porn, westerners tend to use it to mean any illustrated child pornography, and I'm gonna use it that way because it's a really convenient label.
+While 'Lolicon' actually refers to a particular subset of illustrated child porn, westerners tend to use it to mean any illustrated child pornography, and I'm gonna use it that way because it's a really convenient label for a tag.

+### privacy

+This instance compromises it's users' own privacy in some way, like by adding Google Analytics to track their behaviour.

 ### spam

 The administration enables spam accounts.

+### tech-sleaze

+Used to refer to hiveway.net currently, who have broken Mastodon's license and acted in a generally shitty way by basically making a fork of Mastodon with the serial numbers filed off and a new coat of paint.

+Not the best tag, but tags aren't the best at nuance.

-### untagged NSFW
+### untagged-NSFW

 It is what it is really.